AElfProject/aelf-docs/docs/Tools/chain-sdk/csharp-sdk/index.md

 ### 1. Create Instance

-Create a new instance of AElfClient and set the URL of an AElf chain node.
+Create a new instance of AElfClient and set the URL of an aelf chain node.

 ```csharp
 using AElf.Client.Service;